The theatrical design process is broken, and I know how to fix it.

 Speaking of the practicalities of producing theater…

 As a scenic designer with fabrication skills, I am often asked if I can also build the shows I design.
 I also get asked if I can paint the shows I design.
-I’ve been asked if I can design the poster for shows I design.
-I’ve even been asked if I can create the build drawings for shows that I design.
+I’ve even been asked if I can create the poster for shows I design.
 I always answer no. Not only is it critical to the production’s success to maintain a strict separation, but it’s also an entirely separate job that requires a drastically different skill set!
-Asking a designer to do multiple jobs simply because they know how is akin to asking them to take on another job.
+Asking a designer to do multiple jobs simply because they know how is akin to asking them to do another person’s job.
 At the very least, this additional responsibility should come with extra pay, but in most cases, it’s just not possible while also maintaining the integrity of their design.

 Directors often have too much on their plate once the show is in the theater.